Vision Sensor Simulation¶

 All scene objects |

 Objects that can be displayed as 3DCG are called “scene objects”.
-Project items that are displayed on the scene view by checking in Item Tree View correspond to the scene objects.
-This property configures whether or not to include scene objects other than body items in the virtual world seen by vision sensors.
-An example of a scene object other than a body item is a scene item.
-It does not influence on the physical behavior in the simulation but can be used as an appearance element of a virtual world. |
+For project items, those that are displayed in the scene view when checked in the item tree view are “scene objects”.
+This item sets whether to include scene objects other than body items in the virtual world visible to vision sensors.
+Scene objects other than body items include, for example, scene items.
+These do not affect the dynamic behavior in the simulation but can be used as visual elements of the virtual world. |

 Depth error |